Tony Platt is the recording studio tutor at the University of Northampton.

 During the somewhat fragmented 2020, he has mixed a project for Stav Shaul, an Australian singer/songwriter and UK singer Francesca Rossetti, whilst also continuing a collaboration with Northern Irish songwriter Stephen Weir that continues into 2021.
 Most recently he has just finished mixing “Duplexity”, an album by trumpeter Daniel Canos and drummer Doug Sides.

-In addition to all this, he is Managing Director of the prestigious Music Producers Guild Awards, a member of the steering group for J.A.M.E.S.
+In addition to all this, Tony is the Managing Director of the prestigious Music Producers Guild Awards, as well as a member of the steering group for J.A.M.E.S.
 (Joint Audio Media Education Support) who provide Industry Accreditation for music related HE courses.